DA's latest big decision: whether or not to blame Trump - ExBulletin

 DA’s latest big decision: whether or not to blame Trump

-NEW YORK After a dozen years in office, there is an unfinished business for Manhattan District Attorney Cyrus Vance Jr. before he retires at the end of the month: the notorious prosecutor will step out he brilliantly bringing criminal charges against Donald Trump?
+NEW YORK (AP) After a dozen years in office, there is an unfinished business for Manhattan District Attorney Cyrus Vance Jr. before he retires at the end of the month: the attorney known for his Caution come out with a bang by bringing criminal charges against Donald Trump?

 Vance, who spent more than two years investigating the former president, wondered if the hell would seek Trump’s indictment or leave the decision to the next District Attorney, Alvin Bragg, a fellow Democrat who will succeed the January 1st.